-During the winter (October – April), dogs may be off-leash from 5am to noon, and on-leash from noon to 5am.
-During summer (May – September), dogs may be off-leash from 5am to 10am, on-leash from 6pm to 5am, but are not allowed on the beach from 10am to 6pm.
+During the winter (October – April), dogs can enjoy the beach off-leash from 5am to noon, and on-leash from noon to 5am.
+During the summer (May – September), dogs can be off-leash from 5am to 10am and on-leash from 6pm to 5am, but are not allowed on the beach from 10am to 6pm.

-8. Angel Oak Park
+9. Angel Oak Park

-9. Charleston Tea Plantation
+10. Charleston Tea Plantation

 About 20 miles southwest of the city, past Johns Island, is the Charleston Tea Plantation.
 This is one of just a few places where tea is grown in the United States!
 If you’re curious about how tea gets from the field to your cup, this is a stop you won’t want to miss.

 They have a lovely front porch where your dog is welcome to wait with you while your party takes turns visiting the tea bar and enjoying a video tour of the production facilities.
 Then take a walk to get a closer look at the plantation.

 11. Magnolia Plantation and Gardens

 Nestled on 464 acres along the banks of the Ashley River, Magnolia Plantation dates back to 1676.
 Thomas and Ann Drayton started the estate as a rice plantation and Reverend John Grimke-Drayton developed the now famous gardens after he inherited the property in the 1840s.